justinemanueljones/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+-makes html make sense gives your page meaning div and sectioions

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+-block is same line & in-line block is multi lines

 3. What are the 4 areas of the box model?
+-contnet border magin padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+-x axis is horzinal and y axis is vertical

 5. Explain why git is valuable to a team of developers.
+-prevents concurent code and same code merging

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.